hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/etzmaleh/__init__.md

 - **Functions:** There are no functions defined in this `__init__.py` file.

-- **Variables:** `MODE = 'dev'`: This variable is a string storing a configuration setting.
+- **Variables:** ``: This variable is a string storing a configuration setting.
 Its use is likely part of the project's infrastructure, possibly determining how certain parts of the code should operate in development ('dev') versus production ('prod') environments.

 - **Potential Errors/Improvements:**
     - **Missing Documentation:** The docstrings are very basic and could be expanded upon.
 Adding a description of the purpose of the `MODE` variable and how it's used would be beneficial.